abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Microsoft-Defender-for-Cloud-and-Microsoft-Sentinel-for-Arc-enabled-servers.md

       | limit 10
       ```

-      > **Note**: In the above query, against TimeGenerated,  ago (24h) means "24 hours ago" so this query only returns records from the last 24 hours.
+      > **Note:** In the above query, against TimeGenerated,  ago (24h) means "24 hours ago", so this query only returns records from the last 24 hours.

       ![](.././media/25032025(6).png)